nnettin/emp-p/ReadME.md

 ## FrontEnd Requires
 1.Node should be installed in your machine
-2. I am using Aurelia (the next generation javascript Framework)
+2.I am using Aurelia (the next generation javascript Framework)

 ## Running The App